"Torch of the French Huguenot Church: Symbol of Holy Fire"-A Painting of the French Huguenot Church

 I used the complementary color contrasts of the red roof with the blue sky and green palmetto tree for artistic effect.
 The painting is also designed to use the diagonal thrust of the church's red roof to offset the vertical architectural element of the spires and the circular shape of the palmetto tree in the foreground.

-is a small painting, but the use of complementary colors and contrasting design elements in the composition makes a strong artistic statement.
+"Torch of the French Huguenot Church: Symbol of Holy Fire" is a small painting, but the use of complementary colors and contrasting design elements in the composition makes a strong artistic statement.

 I met a family who had driven 2hrs. to attend Sunday's service in the church because once a year, the service is said completely in French (except for the sermon) and this was the Sunday.
 The rest of the year Sunday services are in English.

-th and 17th centuries.
+The Huguenots were French speaking Protestants who came to America to escape persecution from the Catholic Church in France during the 16th and 17th centuries.
 Their church building is a beautiful example of Gothic architecture with the original cast iron decorations on the roof spires.

 I was told by a member of the Huguenot congregation that the cast iron torch (which is original to the building) was used at the apex of the roof instead of a cross because of the symbolic association of a cross with the Catholic church during the colonial era.